 Every week we comb through the news to find employment trends affecting the hospitality industry so you don’t have to.
 This week’s topic: how to structure your resume post-pandemic.

 For over a year, employees around the country were furloughed or permanently laid off due to the rapid spread of the coronavirus.
 The hospitality and foodservice industries were some of the most impacted businesses, with restaurants just beginning to loosen restrictions a few months ago.
 As we get further into Spring, most major cities will be looking to hire staff to account for a surge in business as the weather improves.

-At this point, it would be unrealistic to think that hiring managers are unaware that people were laid off because of the pandemic.
-Regardless, it’s still important to make sure your resume is up to date.
+At this point, it’s unrealistic to think that hiring managers are unaware that people were laid off because of the pandemic.
+Regardless, it’s still important to make sure your post-pandemic resume is up to date.
 But for job seekers who haven’t worked for the better part of a year, what’s the right way to update your resume for filling out applications?
 We’ll cover some common concerns and the best way to express them on your resume.